Ongoing Projects

 This project examines how matching versus mismatching pairs of speech and gesture influence memory performance and memory predictions from the perspective of fluency.

-False Memory, Fluency, and Narrative
+False Memory, Fluency & Narrative

 This study examines how perceptual fluency influences false memory by using a misinformation paradigm.